 In the 10 years of the Center for the Advancement of Science in Space, Inc. (CASIS) Cooperative Agreement with NASA to manage the ISS National Lab, more than 500 ISS National Lab-sponsored payloads, representing more than 600 investigations, have launched to the space station.
-This includes 88 payloads delivered this year—the second most ever launched in a single fiscal year.
+This includes 88 payloads delivered FY21—the second most ever launched in a single fiscal year.
 Commercial interest in leveraging the ISS National Lab continues to increase, with more than 75% of payloads delivered in FY21 representing R&D from the private sector.
 This year, commercial partners included multiple Fortune 500 companies such as Colgate-Palmolive, Target Corp., Eli Lilly & Co., Bristol Myers Squibb, GlaxoSmithKline, Lockheed Martin Corp., and Hewlett Packard Enterprise.
 This was also a robust year in terms of R&D progress, with 27 peer-reviewed articles detailing results related to ISS National Lab-sponsored research—tying last year for the highest number of publications in a fiscal year.
 Additionally, a new patent was filed by Emulate, Inc. for tissue chip technology developed in part through the company’s ISS National Lab-sponsored R&D.

-Several FY21 achievements highlight the success of the ISS National Lab in driving expansion of the LEO economy.
-A record-setting 85% of total costs for ISS National Lab-sponsored projects awarded this year were externally funded, demonstrating an increasing, sustainable demand for space-based R&D among both commercial entities and academic research institutions.
+Several FY21 achievements highlight the success of the ISS National Lab in stimulating expansion of the LEO economy.
+A record-setting 85% of total costs for ISS National Lab-sponsored projects selected this year were externally funded, demonstrating an increasing demand for space-based R&D among both commercial entities and academic research institutions.
 To date, more than $240 million in external, non-NASA funding has been committed in support of ISS National Lab-sponsored investigations.
 The ISS National Lab has continued to foster supply-side growth of the LEO economy through support of a diverse and growing community of Implementation Partners.
 In FY21, nearly 95% of CASIS funding was put toward Implementation Partner costs for ISS National Lab-sponsored projects.
-In-orbit capabilities also expanded this year with the addition of a new commercial ISS facility joining the 17 commercial facilities already on station.
+In-orbit capabilities also expanded this year with a new commercial ISS facility joining the 17 commercial facilities already on station.
 ISS National Lab utilization is also generating significant investment—to date, nearly $1.2 billion in cumulative funding has been raised by startup companies following ISS National Lab-sponsored flight projects.
 Moreover, the ISS National Lab Investor Network continues to grow by more than 20% each year, reaching 245 members in FY21.

 The ISS National Lab has continued efforts to advance science literacy in the future workforce, leveraging the space station as a powerful platform for science, technology, engineering, and mathematics (STEM) education.
 In FY21, Space Station Explorer education partner programs engaged nearly 3.8 million people.
-Furthermore, 70% of the participants in Space Station Explorers partner programs this year were female and 40% represented underserved communities.
+Furthermore, 70% of the participants in Space Station Explorers partner programs this year were female, and 40% represented underserved communities.
 Also, in FY21, the Space Station Ambassador program grew to more than 1,600 ambassadors—doubling in size since FY19.
 These volunteers share information about Space Station Explorers resources in their communities, helping to further extend the reach of ISS National Lab education initiatives.

 A Decade of Evolution

 All of these ISS National Lab successes reflect a decade of guidance from CASIS, which celebrated the 10-year anniversary of its management of the ISS National Lab in FY21.
 Over this 10-year period, CASIS has built the foundation for the successes achieved today.
 Powerful partnerships developed by CASIS have continued to mature, serving to expand the ISS National Lab portfolio and further drive demand.
-Through multiyear partnerships with CASIS, the National Institutes of Health (NIH) and the National Science Foundation (NSF) have provided more than $35 million in funding supporting nearly 50 ISS National Lab-sponsored investigations to advance fundamental and translational research in both the physical and life sciences.
+Through multiyear partnerships with CASIS, the National Institutes of Health (NIH) and the National Science Foundation (NSF) have provided more than $35 million in funding, supporting nearly 50 ISS National Lab-sponsored investigations to advance fundamental and translational research in both the physical and life sciences.
 Additionally, CASIS has partnered with Boeing for multiple years in collaboration with MassChallenge to support innovative startup companies through the Technology in Space Prize.
 Since its inception in 2013, the prize has provided $8.8 million in funding to 27 startups for R&D sponsored by the ISS National Lab.